ryandrewjohnson/react-localize-redux/README.md

 >NOTE: The json content that `translate` has access to will depend on the `translationId` passed to the `localize` method.

-### Redux Actions
+### Redux Action Creators

-These redux actions are used to add any localized json data for your application.
+The following action creators are avaialble:

+#### updateLanguage(languageCode)

+This will set the current language for your application, where `languageCode` should match the `languageCode` prop used in your translation json data.

 #### setGlobalTranslations(json)

 The global json should contain any localized content that will be shared by multiple components.
-By default all components created by [localize]() will have access to transaltion from this global json.
+By default all components created by [localize](#localize-translationid--wrappedcomponent-) will have access to transaltion from this global json.

-#### setLocalTranslations(id, json)
+#### setLocalTranslations(translationId, json)

 The local json should contain localized content specific to a component.
 This is especially useful when used in combination with react-router dynamic routing, and webpack code splitting features.